sanjaykmohanty/Module7-Challenge-Silver-Tsunami/README.md

 - The number of qualified, retirement-ready employees in each department to mentor the next generation of Pewlett Hackard employees

 ## Results
 The technical analysis involved four major steps.
-The resullts from each step is shown below.
+The result from each step is shown below.

-### Step 1: Create Retirement_Title Table
+### Step 1: Create Retirement Title Table
 In this step, employee information was pulled from 2 different tables based on their birth dates.
 The details such as **Employee Number, First Name, Last Name, Title, and From and To Date** of the employee holding the Title were pulled after joining the **Employee** and **Title** tables.
 The result was filtered on **Birth Date** to retrieve only the employees who were born between 1952 and 1955.

-The query used to retieve data from the Employees and Title tables is shown below:
+The query used to retrieve data from the Employees and Title tables is shown below:

     SELECT E.emp_no, E.first_name, E.last_name, T.title, T.from_date, T.to_date
     INTO retirement_titles